otrv4/otrv4/otrv4.md

 [\[9\]](#references), section 5.2.6.
 The flag `f` is set to `0` and the context `c` is an empty constant string.

-Note that although the RFC states that parameters are defined as octets, they are defined as bytes in OTRv4.
+Note that although the RFC 8032 states defines parameters as octet strings, they are defined as bytes in OTRv4.

 It is generated as follows:

 ```
-The inputs are the symmetric key (57 bytes, defined on 'Public keys and
+The inputs are the symmetric key (57 bytes, defined in the 'Public keys and
 fingerprints' section.
 It is referred as 'sym_key'), a flag 'f', which is a byte
 with value 0, a context 'c' (a value set by the signer and verifier of maximum
 255 bytes), which is an empty string for this protocol, and a message 'm'.

    1. Hash the sym_key 'KDF(sym_key, 114)'.
 Let 'h' denote the resulting
        digest.
 Construct the secret key 'sk' from the first half of
-       'h' (57 bytes), and the corresponding public key 'H', as defined on
+       'h' (57 bytes), and the corresponding public key 'H', as defined in the
        'Public keys, Shared Prekeys and Fingerprints' section.
        Let 'prefix' denote the second half of the 'h' (from h[57] to
        h[113]).